fygar256/general-assembler-axx/README.md

 -Make it possible to write spaces in the operand.

 .
-Make the assembly two-pass so that the previous Label can also be referenced.
+Make the assembly two-pass so that the all Labels can also be referenced.

 ### Acknowledgements